 Judy Lansing Kovler, PhD, is a Psychotherapist in private practice with over 30 years of experience.
 She has served on a variety of boards for non-profit organizations.
 Judy graduated from the University of California, Berkeley.

 Maura Marino is the CEO at Education Forward DC, where she leads the organization's effort to accelerate the work of visionary education leaders to foster a city of high-quality, equitable public schools for every DC student and family.
-Prior to that, she served as a Managing Director in NewSchools Venture Fund’s Washington, DC office, where she leads the DC Schools Fund.
-Prior to joining NewSchools, Maura was Program Director and Lead Teacher at East Palo Alto High School, a charter school in Northern California.
+Prior to that, she served as a Managing Director in NewSchools Venture Fund’s Washington, DC office, where she led the DC Schools Fund.
+Before joining NewSchools, Maura was Program Director and Lead Teacher at East Palo Alto High School, a charter school in Northern California.
 Maura served on the steering committee for the Stanford Schools Corporation and was a member of the Stanford School of Education’s Performance Assessment Collaborative.
 Maura earned a BA in American Studies from Stanford University, an MA in teaching from Teachers’ College, and an MBA from Harvard Business School.

 Valerie Rockefeller Wayne is a philanthropist and former middle school special education teacher specializing in adolescents with learning and emotional disabilities.
 She taught in Sydney and Melbourne, Australia, after beginning her teaching career with three years at Central Park East Secondary School in East Harlem, New York.
 Valerie has an undergraduate degree from Stanford University, an MEd in special education from Bank Street College of Education, and an MAT from Columbia University Teachers College.